-- 3 cups (360 g) flour
+3 cups (360 g) flour

-- 1 t (5 ml) salt
+1 t (5 ml) salt

-- 1 cup (250 ml) sour cream or crème fraiche
+1 cup (250 ml) sour cream or crème fraiche

-- 2 T of vodka or brandy
+2 T (30ml) of vodka or brandy (optional)

 Leave the dough to rest in the fridge again for half an hour or longer.

 Roll out on a floured board and fold into thirds.
 Turn the dough parcel half a turn so the open side faces towards you.

 Repeat the roll and fold process three times more.
-The dough is now ready for use, or can be refrigerated wrapped in paper and sealed in a plastic bag.
+The dough is now ready for use, or can be refrigerated wrapped in baking paper and then sealed in a plastic bag.
 Refrigerate for 3 days or freeze for up to 3 months.